ELMERIKH/Keres/readme.md

 also it makes a batch and vbs file for persistent startup using reg.exe

-you can add -Ps (optional) to generate only a .ps1 file
+you can add -Ps (optional) to generate only a .ps1 file that those same thing

+run the.ps1 file like the following for persistent startup (you can also change name of file btw):

+./keres.ps1 -p

 (compilation with nuitka)